EmumbaOrg/docs-retail-solution-accelerator/docs/05-Adding-a-New-Agent/03-update-planning-agent-prompt.md

-# 5.3 Update Planning Agent Prompt
+# 5.3 Planning Agent Prompt Overview

-In this step, we will update the `PLANNING_AGENT_PROMPT` to include a description of the Reviews Agent and update the example agents list in the JSON response.
-This ensures the planning agent is aware of the Reviews Agent and can include it in its planning and agent selection logic.
+This section provides an overview of how the `PLANNING_AGENT_PROMPT` is structured to include the Reviews Agent in the planning and agent selection logic.

 !!! info "**File location:** `backend/src/agents/prompts.py`"

-!!! info "**Purpose:** This step makes sure the planner knows about your new agent and can suggest it for relevant user queries."
+!!! info "**Purpose:** Ensures the planner is aware of the Reviews Agent and can suggest it for relevant user queries."

+---

-!!! danger "Insert the following line inside the PLANNING_AGENT_PROMPT string, specifically under the section that begins with Following agents are available:"
+The prompt includes a description of the Reviews Agent under the section that begins with "Following agents are available:"

 ```python
 """